Southern League (1964–present)

 The Southern League is a Minor League Baseball league that has operated in the Southern United States since 1964.
-Along with the Eastern League and Texas League, it is one of three circuits playing at the Double-A level, which is two grades below Major League Baseball (MLB).
+With the Eastern League and the Texas League, it is one of three circuits playing at the Double-A level, which is two grades below Major League Baseball (MLB).

 The league traces its roots to the original Southern League (1885–1899), the Southern Association (1901–1961), and the original South Atlantic League (1904–1963).
 The later circuit dissolved before the 1964 season and refounded itself as the Southern League.
 Following MLB's reorganization of the minor leagues in 2021, it operated as the Double-A South for one season before switching back to its previous moniker in 2022.
 In its inaugural 1964 season, the Southern League consisted of eight teams from Alabama, Georgia, North Carolina, Tennessee, and Virginia.
 Following contractions, expansions, and relocations, the league consists of eight teams in Alabama, Florida, Georgia, Mississippi, and Tennessee.

 A league champion is determined at the end of each season.
-The Birmingham Barons have won 9 Southern League titles, the most among all teams in the league, followed by the Jacksonville Suns (6) and the Montgomery Rebels (5).
+The Birmingham Barons have won nine Southern League titles, the most in the league, followed by the Jacksonville Suns (six) and Montgomery Rebels (five).

 History

 Predecessor leagues (1885–1963)

 The original Southern League was formed prior to the 1885 season as an eight-team circuit playing in the Southern United States.
 It operated at various times as a Class B league (equivalent to short-season Class A before 2021, and Low-A since 2021).
 Fraught with financial problems, teams regularly dropped out before the season's end.
 After being nonoperational in 1891, 1892, and 1897, it disbanded permanently after halting play during the 1899 season.

 The Southern Association was formed in 1901 as a Class B circuit operating in nearly the same footprint as the first Southern League.
 It was elevated to Class A in 1902, Class A1 in 1936, and Double-A in 1946.
 The Southern Association remained a premier Southern baseball league until Major League Baseball radio and television broadcasts began to undercut attendance in the 1950s.
 The league disbanded after 1961.

 The original South Atlantic League, nicknamed the "SALLY League" and not related to the current South Atlantic League (formerly the Western Carolinas League), was formed in 1904.
-It operated at Class C until it was elevated to Class B in 1921 and Class A in 1946.
+The direct ancestor of the current circuit, it operated at Class C (equivalent to an Advanced Rookie league before 2021 and a Rookie league since 2021) until it was elevated to Class B in 1921 and Class A in 1946.
 A year after the Southern Association's disbandment, the SALLY League took its place at the Double-A level in 1963.